opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/maps.md

 Given OGC API - Maps uses OGC API - Common as a building block, please see the [OGC API - Features](features.md#conformance-declarations) deep dive for a detailed explanation of an example implementation.

+### API Definition

+Given OGC API - Maps uses OGC API - Common as a building block, please see the [OGC API - Features](features.md#api-definition) deep dive for a detailed explanation of an example implementation.

 ### Collections

 Given OGC API - Maps uses OGC API - Common as a building block, please see the [OGC API - Features](features.md#collections) deep dive